codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 You can set up your assignment to provide your students with the `Jupyter Lab <https://jupyterlab.readthedocs.io/en/latest/>`_ IDE.

 ..
 Note::
-   :ref:`Code Playback <code-playback>` does not work with JupyterLab notebooks.
+   :ref:`Code Playback <code-playback>` does not work with JupyterLab Notebooks.

-   To view a timeline of events in a notebook see :ref:`jupyter-collaboration-extension` below.
+   To view a timeline of events in a notebook, see :ref:`jupyter-collaboration-extension` below.

 Using JupyterLab in Codio
 --------------------------------